uberballo/Pawnstore/README.md

 * Admins may choose new admins, thus allowing more volunteers to accept items back.

 ## Test accounts
-There aren't any basic accounts, as you have to make them yourself, but there is always a admin account.
 Admin account credentials are:

         Username: admin